+Benefit Description You pay

+Reconstructive surgery (cont.)

+Not covered: All charges

+• Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury

+• Surgeries related to gender reassignment

+Any surgical services, other than emergent, which have not been pre-authorized by the Plan.

+Any surgical services determined not medically necessary by the Plan.

+Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the service.

-Benefit Description You Pay Reconstructive surgery (cont.)
-Standard Option For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo-oophorectomy For male to female surgery: penectomy, orchiectomy Nothing Note: We pay for internal breast prostheses as hospital benefits.
-Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All Charges. • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injuryif repair is initiated within Gender reassignment surgical procedures other than those listed above Oral and maxillofacial surgery Standard Option Oral surgical procedures, limited to: Nothing • Reduction of fractures of the jaws or facial bones Surgical correction of cleft lip, cleft palate or severe functional malocclusion Removal of stones from salivary ducts Excision of leukoplakia or malignancies Excision of cysts and incision of abscesses when done as independent procedures • Other surgical procedures that do not involve the teeth or their supporting structures Not covered: All Charges.
-Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Organ/tissue transplants Standard Option These solid organ transplants are covered.
-Solid organ transplants are limited to: Nothing • Cornea • Heart • Heart/lung Intestinal transplants - Isolated small intestine - ISOIAICU SIIIAII IIIICSIIIIC Organ/tissue transplants - continued on next page
+Oral and maxillofacial surgery

+Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Care and services from non-Plan providers unless After satisfying the annual deductible, 20% coinsurance of our Plan allowance All charges

+pre-authorized by the Plan prior to receiving the service.

+Organ/tissue transplants

+These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+See Other services under You need prior Plan approval for certain services on page 19.
+After satisfying the annual deductible, 20% coinsurance of our Plan allowance

+CorneaHeart

+Heart/lung

+Intestinal transplants

+Isolated Small intestine

+- Small intestine with the liver

+Small intestille with the liver Organ/tiggue transplants continued on next nece

-Benefit Description You Pay
+Benefit Description You pay

 Organ/tissue transplants (cont.)
-Standard Option

-- Small intestine with the liver Nothing

-- Small intestine with multiple organs, such as the liver, stomach, and pancreas
+- Small intestine with multiple organs, such as the liver, stomach, and pancreas After satisfying the annual deductible, 20% coinsurance of our Plan allowance

 • Kidney

-• Kidney/Pancreas
+Kidney-Pancreas

 • Liver

-• Lung: single/bilateral/lobar
+Lung: single/bilateral/lobar

+• Pancreas

-Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis
+Autologous pancreas isletcell transplant (as an adjunct to total or near total pancreatectomy) only forpatients with chronic pancreatitis

 These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
-Nothing

 Autologous tandem transplants for

 - AL Amyloidosis

 - Multiple myeloma (de novo and treated)

-Recurrent germ cell tumors (including testicular cancer)
+- Recurrent germ cell tumors (including testicular cancer)

-Blood or marrow stem cell transplants .
-The Plan extends coverage for the diagnoses as indicated below Nothing
+Blood or marrow stem cell transplants

+The Plan extends coverage for the diagnoses as indicated below.

 Allogeneic transplants for

-Acute lymphocytic or non-lymphocytic (i.e., myelogeneous) leukemia
+Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

-- Advanced Hodgkin's lymphoma with recurrence (relapsed)
+Advanced Hodgkin's lymphoma with recurrence (relapsed)

-Advanced non-Hodgkin's lymphoma with recurrence (relapsed)
+- Advanced non-Hodgkin's lymphoma with recurrence (relapsed)

 - Acute myeloid leukemia

 - Advanced Myeloproliferative Disorders (MPDs)

-- Advanced neuroblastoma

 - Amyloidosis

-Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)
+- Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

 - Hemoglobinopathy

 - Infantile malignant osteopetrosis

 - Kostmann's syndrome

 - Leukocyte adhesion deficiencies

 - Marrow failure and related disorders (i.e., Fanconi's, PNH, Pure Red Cell Aplasia)

-Organ/tissue transplants - continued on next page